Jelly-RDF/pyjelly/docs/generic-sink.md

 ## Writing Triples to a Jelly file

-To create a set of triples and write them to a Jelly file, you use:
+To make a set of triples and write them to a Jelly file, you use:

 {{ code_example('generic/01_serialize.py') }}

-Which allows for serialization with no need for extra dependencies.
+Which provides a simple Triple/Quad type that is easy to create and work with.

 ## Reading Triples from a Jelly file